When do you need life insurance? And how much do you need?

 While it is widely agreed that life insurance is necessary, most Americans still don’t have enough or any at all!
 The most recent LIMRA Trends in Life Insurance Ownership study showed that 7 in 10 Americans report having life insurance, up significantly since 2010, but that almost half of those who do have it still don’t have enough!

-So, I’ve put together a few simple questions – and a helpful worksheet! – to get you started.
+So, I’ve put together a few simple questions to get you started.

 How much life insurance do I need?